-“That’s what sushi is, love,” she giggled.
+“That’s what sushi is, love,” she laughed.
 “The place a few doors down sounds good, and it’s casual.”

 He nodded.
 “Settled, then!”

 Hand in hand, they strolled to the Spanish restaurant and were seated at a little booth in an alcove.
-The decor was quaint and rustic, and the staff was welcoming.
+The decor was quaint and rustic and the staff was friendly.
 Travis ordered sweet tea, and Charlotte had a glass of sangria.